with Anke Buchmann

-The qualities of the clay and the curious exploration of it helps us to stay in the moment.
+The qualities of the clay and the curious exploration of such helps us to stay in the moment.
 Our focus can rest on the materiality, while investigating the features of the clay with our hands.
-At the same time, touching an organic material like clay makes the experience especially nourishing.
+At the same time touching an organic material like clay makes the experience especially nourishing.
 After all, clay is part of the soil, from which life arises.
-It is full of bacteria and molecules that positively affect our body, mind and mood, when touching it.
+It is full of bacterias and molecules that positively affect our body, mind and mood, when touching it.

 You are a ceramicist yourself.
-How does your teaching and the product of clay meditations that you offer affect your own practice?
+How does the service and product you offer, in the form of teaching and clay meditations, affect your own practice?

-Being aware of the present moment and everything that surrounds us is, to me, the highest good.
-The work I do, be it making physical objects, creating embodied experiences, interactive performances or workshops, is about connecting to our bodies, experiencing fully, and becoming more present and conscious in every moment.
+Being aware of the present moment and everything that surrounds us, is for me the highest good.
+The work I do, be it physical objects, embodied experiences, interactive performances or workshops, is about connecting to our bodies, experiencing fully, and becoming more present and conscious in every moment.

-So I would say that it is more the other way around.
-My work as ceramic artist informs my work as facilitator and teacher.
+So I would say, it is more the other way around, my work as ceramic artist informs my work as facilitator and teacher.
 I love to inspire others to look deep inside for inspiration and find the answers within them, instead of looking externally.

 "Synchronising my breath with my slowed down gestures, I create a dialogue between my body and the organic material clay while arriving in my body in the here and now..."